 use commercially reasonable endeavours to obtain a site and/or other appropriate property rights that it may require;

-use commercially reasonable endeavours to obtain any consents and approvals required; and
+use commercially reasonable endeavours to obtain any consents and approvals it may require;

-design, construct, operate and maintain that Additional Delivery Point, including any new connection to its Pipeline and any Odorisation Facilities it will own.
+be responsible for and use commercially reasonable endeavours to design, construct, operate and maintain that Additional Delivery Point, including any new connection to its Pipeline and any Odorisation Facilities it will own; and

+consult with, and have reasonable regard to the views of, the Interconnected Party in relation to the planning, construction and commissioning of the Additional Delivery Point.

 First Gas will on request supply the Interconnected Party with a producer statement and/or a certificate of electrical inspection confirming that an Additional Delivery Point is designed, constructed, operated and maintained in compliance with all applicable laws.